Alibn22/To-Do-List-App/README.md

+# The Greatest TODO App all over the World

 Write your tasks and when do it ,check it.
 This is easy to use and fast.
 This app build by Angular js , Material Angular and cordova.